KodeFu/cse674/hw1/hw1/ReadMe.txt

   -> 0x00216958  0x00216648  56
   -> 0x00216648  0x002163E0  100

-OutputVerbose.txt contains all of the operation results with this head, tail and node information.
+OutputVerbose.txt contains all of the operation results with head, tail and node information.
 Please note, that the double list version contains the node's previous address as well, so that node's info would look like this:

 <node's address> <previous pointer address> <next pointer address> <value>

+As mentioned, only pointers were manipulated and pointer values can be viewed, for reference, by looking at the OutputVerbose.txt file.

+Additionally, if desired, the code can be compiled to print this verbose pointer information by uncommenting the VERBOSE define in SingleList.cpp and DoubleList.cpp.
+This will print the output for each of the operations with the pointer informatin as well.

 ACKNOWLEDGE AND REFERENCE(S):

 1. CLRS - Introduction to Algorithms.
-While I didn't use any code, I have been reading this book about algorithms in this class so some idea were likely influenced by this book.
+While I didn't use any code, I have been reading this book about algorithms in this class so some ideas were likely influenced by this book.

 2. BubbleSort https://en.wikipedia.org/wiki/Bubble_sort.
-I needed to understand this again and used the Pseudocode of "procedure bubblesort" as a reference for my BubbleSort implementation.
+I needed to understand this again and used the Pseudocode of "procedure bubblesort" as a reference for the BubbleSort implementation.